-You choose the time limit, the maximum age is to age 68.
+You choose the time limit; the maximum age is to age 70.

-7. How long will it take from date of submission of claim to receiving payment?
+7. How long will it take to receive payment from the date of submission of a claim?

-Once all relevant medical information has been received and it satisfactory, payment will begin immediately.
+Once all relevant medical information has been received and is satisfactory, payment will begin immediately.

-You can use these income protection calculators to get an indicative quote or else give me a shout and I’ll do one for you.
+You can use our income protection calculator to get an indicative quote.

-That’s a decent introduction to income protection but I’m sure you have lots of questions.
+Right, that’s a fairly detailed introduction to income protection, but I’m sure you have lots of questions.

 Have a nose through our free life insurance guidesView our guides